argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 is that within the New Creation, within the church, the creation order is to be restored.
 The picture which has been flipped, is to be righted again.

-Once: again there is to be self-sacrificial leadership, obeying the ordinances of God that were abandoned at the Fall.
+Once again there is to be self-sacrificial leadership, obeying the ordinances of God that were abandoned at the Fall.
 Culturally, we often make an assumption that if people are to be considered equal in value, they must be equal in authority, or, at the very least, have equal opportunity to reach positions of authority.
 This is not a biblical idea.
 Value and Authority are not equated.